GWSPH Summer Institute

 Registration for the 2026 GWSPH Summer Institute is now open!

 Experience a unique blend of graduate-level short courses designed to address critical and contemporary public health issues.
-This immersive five week program, taught by esteemed public health researcher experts and practitioners at the forefront of public health research and practice, offers an unmatched opportunity to gain practical expertise, refine your analytical skills, network with like-minded global professionals, and broaden your understanding of pressing health challenges.
+This immersive summer program, taught by distinguished faculty-researchers and practitioners at the forefront of public health research and practice offers an unmatched opportunity to gain practical expertise, refine your analytical skills, network with like-minded global professionals, and broaden your understanding of pressing health challenges and their solutions.

 Below are the courses being offered in Summer 2026 online!